123gavin/PythonForEverybody/README.md

 Chapter One - Why we Program?
 (3 hours)
 Overall, week 1 was just an overview of what the course will look like over the next couple weeks.
 We were introduced to some of the authors of the textbook which was really cool to see because we got some in site on why they made the course a certain way.
 I really liked Guido van Rossum who is the creator of Python.
 We learned why we program.
+  Week 3 was also why we program.
+This really showed the importance of programming and the benefit it has on society for all people.
+Programming shows me how important of a skill this is and why programmers are so important to the marketplace.

 Chapter Two: Variables and Expressions (3 hours)
 I like variables and expressions.
 This section showed me which variables and expressions are appriate to use when programming.
 We learned that there are resereved words that can not be used for programming.
 Examples would be False,class,is and lambda.
 We learned that a variable is a named place in memory where a programmer can store data and later retrieve the data using the variable "name".
 Programmers get to choose which names are variables.
 Must start with a letter or underscore and must consist of letter, numbers, and underscores.
 Good: spam eggs Bad: 23spam #sign.

 Chapter Three: Conditional Code (3 hours)
+Conditional Code is a really important aspect of coding.
+It shows us how to do different Numeric Expressions and symbol. +, means addition. -, means subtraction. *, means mulitiplication. /, means division. **, means power. % means remainder.
+These operation allow use to make things such as calculators making basic math simplier for the world.

 Chapter Five: Loops and Iteration (3 hours)